Mountain Park, Oklahoma

 Mountain Park is a town in Kiowa County, Oklahoma, United States.
-The population was 409 at the 2010 census, a 4.9 percent increase from 390 in 2000.
+The population was 320 as of the 2020 United States census.

 History

 The town of Mountain Park began as a trading post named Burford, near the Wichita Mountains in southern Oklahoma Territory.
 A post office was established at Burford in August 1901, just after the Kiowa, Comanche, and Apache Reservation opened for settlement by non-Indians.
 In February 1902, the town that had sprung up around the trading post and changed its name to Mountain Park.
 Fires destroyed most of the wood-frame buildings along Main Street in 1906 and 1908.
 The town rebuilt with all brick structures.

 According to Encyclopedia of Oklahoma History and Culture, the Oklahoma City and Western Railroad offered Mountain Park resident Sol Bracken six thousand dollars for a 160 acre tract on which to build a station.
 Bracken refused the offer as insufficient and demanded more money.
 Instead, company officials rerouted their railroad through the town of Snyder, two miles south of Mountain Park.
 As a result, 41 of the 47 businesses in Mountain Park promptly moved to Snyder.